bwees/homelab/README.md

   - This machine stays at my parent's house and provides Home Assistant, Jellyfin, and a few other services.
 - Linode (homelab-linode)
   - This is a Linode VPS (1 CPU, 1GB RAM) that provides a Tailscale Exit Node for the media stack and hosts some mission critical services.
+- TAMU Router (tamu-router)
+  - This is a Gl.iNet Travel Router.
+Currently this repo manages the installation/updates of external applications on the router, not the actual router config.

 ## Tailscale
 Tailscale is used for all private networking.
 The Ansible host inventory uses Tailscale for all communication in playbooks.